browserslist/map-to-chrome/README.md

 ```

 Platform can be Windows, Linux, macOS or Android (on iOS is different since all browsers use Safari's WebKit as the underlying engine).
-This repository contains a file named `yabrowser.json` that maps YaBrowser major and minor versions to the equivalent Chrome major version.
+This repository contains a file named `yabrowser.json` that maps YaBrowser major and minor versions to the equivalent Chrome versions.
 The format is as follows:

 ```
-[<yabrowser-major>, <yabrowser-minor>, <chrome-major>]
+[<yabrowser-major>, <yabrowser-minor>, <chrome-major>, <chrome-minor>]
 ```

 ## Notes